abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 }
 ```

-Then we can run the application, navigates to **/Books** endpoint and see the result.
+Then we can run the application, navigates to the **/Books** endpoint and see the result.

 ![](concurrency-mismatch.gif)